tavip/linux/Documentation/labs/kernel_modules.rst

 displayed directly on the serial console.

 .. hint:: Read the `Printk debugging`_ section of the lab and change
-          the log level of the prints.
+          the log level of the prints in the module source.

+.. hint:: Another option is to set the current log level by writting
+          the desired log level to ``/proc/sys/kernel/printk``

 .. hint:: An alternative approach is to edit the boot options in
           ``tools/labs/qemu/Makefile``.
 Add ``ignore_loglevel`` option
 	  to the qemu ``--append`` option.

-.. hint:: Another option is to set the current log level by writting
-          the desired log level to ``/proc/sys/kernel/printk``

 3. Error
 --------

-Generate the skeleton for the task named **1-2-test**.
+Generate the skeleton for the task named **3-error-mod**.
 Compile the sources and get the corresponding kernel module.
 Why have compilation errors occurred?